 - Melt and pour soap – add directly to cooled soap

 - From jojoba oil, so they will melt in extreme heat.
-Soap at less than 140F, 60C
+Soap at less than 140F

-- They are spherical so are non-scratchy and come in various sizes
+- Spherical so non scratchy and come in various sizes

-- They come in various colours – green, blue, red, white, so they can be used to create fun visual effects
+- Various colours – green, blue, red, white, so can be used to create visual effects

 - These are a bit too big for facial products, but give a nice effect in your soap.